Originate/exosphere/website/developers/developers.md

 * __Docker runner__: Runs the `originate/exo-deploy` Docker image, which contains most of the deployment logic.
 `exo-deploy` is run inside a Docker container because it uses Terraform, a dependency we do not want to require the user to have.
-* __DockerHub manager__: Pushes all of an application's Dockerized services to DockerHub so that AWS can access those images in production.
+* __DockerHub manager__: Pushes all of an application's dockerized services to DockerHub so that AWS can access those images in production.
 * __Provider manager__: Manages all interactions with the infrastructure providers (currently only AWS):
   * If necessary, sets up the storage bucket where the infrastructure state is stored